MatiasSaibene/Luna3_orbiter_addon/README.md

 ## TODO:

-Add RCS features (engines, contrails, etc.).
+Add RCS features (engines, contrails, etc.). - Partial

-Animate the antennas (as soon as I find out more about how they worked in real life).
+Animate the antennas (as soon as I find out more about how they worked in real life). - To do

-Improve textures and mesh.
+Improve textures and mesh. - To do

-Make a version for Orbiter Windows.
+Make a version for Orbiter Windows. - Done

 Whichever happens first...